Skip to main content

 Goals for this exercise

-• Create a workspace and sync repositories
+• Create a workspace organized by wave

 • Install the set of recipes required for this workshop